GiulsLu/GiulsLu.github.io/index.md

 ## About Me

 I recently finished my PhD in Machine Learning at <a href="https://www.ucl.ac.uk/"> UCL </a>, London.
 I worked under the supervision of <a href="http://www0.cs.ucl.ac.uk/staff/M.Pontil/">Massimiliano Pontil</a>  and <a href="https://cciliber.github.io">Carlo Ciliberto</a>.
 In November 2020, I started a PostDoc at the Department of Computing at <a href="https://www.imperial.ac.uk/computing" > Imperial College <a/>.
+This summer I took part in the research sprint with <a href="https://frontierdevelopmentlab.org/"> Frontier Development Lab <a/>, an applied AI research accelerator that works in partnership with NASA.